wbyoung/jsi/_posts/00-01-01-welcome-notes.md

   and tools for learning and not abuse them.
 Students should respect others' learning styles and not offer up solutions when they simply read it.
 - Discuss impostor syndrome.
+  If you don't feel that you've ever been affected by impostor syndrome yourself, at least share with students the fact that after X years of learning to program, you're still learning.
+Have empathy.